wonsunahn/CS1632_StochasticTesting/README.md

 classes.
 Since we are testing against the original classes before debugging, we expect all tests to fail, if you have done the work.

+# Groupwork Plan

+I expect each group member to try QuickCheck for him/herself.
+I created individual repositories for each of you, so write your own tests and debug your own code.
+After both of you are done, compare your code, discuss any differences, and submit.

 # Resources

 * Constraining generated values using @InRange and other annotations: